No products in the cart.

 Today’s fast-paced society and jam-packed schedules often little room for longer bouts of deep, restful sleep.
 Those struggling with insomnia or otherwise insufficient or irregular sleep patterns often turn to a variety of sleep aids for relief, from prescription drugs to over-the-counter supplements.

-The questions of exactly why and how CBD impacts or regulates a person’s ability to sleep or sleep routine remain up for debate.
+The questions of exactly why and how CBD impacts or regulates a person’s ability to sleep or sleep routine remains up for debate.

 The endocannabinoid system, which includes a network of these and other receptors throughout the brain and central nervous system, plays a role in maintaining various functions of the body.
 These include mood and appetite, in addition to sleep and regulating the body’s circadian rhythms.
 CBD, in particular, may also interact with receptors that specifically influence the body’s natural sleep/wake cycle.